EnoshVechalapu/ComputerVision/README.md

-# Deep learning Foundations and Applications Course Project
+# Deep Learning Foundations and Applications Course Project

 This repository contains a project for image classification using the CIFAR-10 dataset.
 The project implements a Convolutional Neural Network (CNN) and a small Residual Network (ResNet) in PyTorch, and evaluates their performance with different optimizers and regularizers.